pragsmike/PromptCritical/docs/DESIGN.md

 2.  **Vary** (`pcrit vary <exp-dir>`)
     *   Loads the population from the latest generation.
-    *   Applies meta-prompts (mutation/crossover) to generate new offspring prompts.
+    *   Applies meta-prompts (e.g., `refine`) to the existing population members to generate new offspring prompts.
-    *   Creates a new generation directory containing links to the full new population (survivors + offspring).
+    *   Creates a new generation directory containing links to the full new population (original survivors + new offspring).

 3.  **Evaluate** (`pcrit evaluate <exp-dir> --name <contest-name> ...`)
     *   Identifies the active population for a given generation.